function61/lambda-alertmanager/README.md

 ---------------------

-- http/https checks via AlertManager-Canary component (included but optional): checks that your web properties are up and triggering an alert if not.
+- http/https checks via AlertManager-Canary component (included but optional): checks that your web properties are up - triggers an alert if not.
 Can even check all your properties at 1 minute intervals, and runs efficiently because all the checks are executed in parallel.
 Tries to minimize false positives by retrying each failed check once before generating an alarm.